ypankovych/pankoff/docs/source/index.rst

 ======================
 ``pip install --user pankoff``

-Pankoff is easy to use, light weight, pure python library to validate class fields.
+Pankoff is easy to use, lightweight, pure python library to validate class fields.

 .. toctree::
    :maxdepth: 3